 - After an employee reported a near-miss incident.

-The only way to stay on top of these new hazards and workplace danger is to review and update your risk assessment process continuously.
+Lastly, the only way to stay on top of these new hazards and workplace danger is to review and update your risk assessment process continuously.

-How to eliminate and reduce risks
+How to Eliminate and Reduce Risks?

 It is impossible, and you are not expected to eliminate all the risks in your workplace.
 But, you must have to ensure that you are doing everything reasonably practicable to protect your employee from harm in the workplace.